 Tax stock trades, tax on companies

 Ok, so we know that the socialists hate companies.
 But they really want taxes, so why drive them away?
 Taxing stock trades will decrease stock trades (surprise).
 It, of course seems like a good tax, because it hurts “nobody”, at least not any of the socialist electors… Well, not so.
 The tax will decrease stock trades, which will decrease the value of companies, which will decrease their ability to raise funds on the stock market.
-This will drive companies out of the danish stock market and to be listed on international stock markets.
+This will drive companies out of the danish stock market and.

 Apart from driving the companies out of Denmark, this will also cause retirement funds to be smaller, as we have to pay tax for stock trades.
 At a time when newly educated people enter the working force with barely any retirement funds due to the fiscal crisis, this is just plain stupid.
 Do you really want to exploit your children like that?